Last amended October 15, 2013

 Section 3.
 Secretary.
 The SERC Chair shall appoint one employee of the Massachusetts Emergency Management Agency to act as the Secretary.
 The Secretary shall in writing, acknowledge the minutes of each Commission meeting, disseminate all Commission meeting notices, and perform such other duties as may be directed by the Chair of the Commission.
 The Secretary shall not be a voting member of the Commission.

 Section 1.
 Regular Meetings.
-Regular meetings will be held at least four times a year on a schedule set by the Commission.
+Regular meetings will be held on a schedule set by the Commission.
+The Commission will meet four times each calendar year, unless the Chair cancels or postpones a meeting when circumstances, including the demands associated with a disaster response or recovery, make it impracticable to hold a meeting.
 In the event of conflict with holidays and other events, a majority at any meeting may change the date of any meeting.
 Written notice including a meeting agenda shall be sent to all members at least six days prior to any regular meeting.
 Meetings shall be held at a location determined by the Commission unless otherwise noted.

 Section 2.
 Special Meetings.
 The Chair may call such special meetings as may be deemed necessary to carry out the duties of the Commission.
 Upon written request of the majority of the Commission members, the Chair shall call a special meeting.
 Written notice or email notice shall be sent to all members at least five (5) days prior or verbal notice given at least two (2) days prior to any special meeting and shall specify the purpose of such a meeting.
 No other business may be considered except by unanimous consent of the entire voting membership of the Commission.
 Such consent may be obtained either before or after such special meeting, but until such consent is obtained, action on matters not identified in the purpose of the special meeting shall not be valid.